tutrinh/BASIC-Javascript/README.md

 Regular expressions are a way to describe patterns in string data.
 They form a small, ...
 A number of common character groups have their own built-in shortcuts.

-By formulating a regular expression with a special syntax, you can *s earch text a string
+By formulating a regular expression with a special syntax, you can
+* search text a string
 * replace substrings in a string
 * extract information from a string